MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

-Sets the page size when pagination is  number of top-level records returned by a REST or Graph QL query.
+Sets the page size when pagination is  number of top-level records returned by a REST or GraphQL query.

 #### Allowed values